 Immersives provide Ph.D. students with the opportunity to gain experiences with host organizations in collaborative, mission-focused project work drawing on their high-level skills as researchers and writers.
 These experiences can range from short-term micro-consultancies to multi-month projects.
-Please check back to learn more about the experiences of these students, as they will be providing blog posts and reflection essays over the course the 2020-2021 school year.
-See the 2020/2021 cohort flyer.
+See the 2020/2021 cohort flyer (PDF).

 Amanda Dibando Awanjo (English) will utilize her experience with digital humanities to support the Carnegie Museum of Art’s upcoming 125th anniversary.
 She will work with the museum’s anti-racist task force to create digital content surrounding and amplifying the museum’s equity and anti-racism strategy and conduct archival research with the museum’s special collections.